thirumurthis/Learnings/DaggerCI/NoteBlog.md

                           └── SampleAppApplicationTests.java
 ```

 Till now we have created two modules, parent module under the `.dagger` folder.
 Another module under `backend`.
-Since Dagger CLI generated the module folder strucuture now we can create functions using the Dagger library.
+Since Dagger CLI generated the module folder structure now we can create functions using the Dagger library.
 The functions below are self explanatory since it is similar to Dockerfile definition.

 Below is the backend module with simple functions will helps to setup environment on the container, build jar artifact, test, run and publish.